 David Ruggles

-*The birth of David Ruggles in 1810 is celebrated on this date.
+*This date celebrates the birth of David Ruggles in 1810.
 He was a Black abolitionist, protest leader, and writer.

-From Norwich, Connecticut, Ruggles moved to New York City at age 17, where he began working in a series of small businesses.
+From Norwich, Connecticut, Ruggles moved to New York City at age 17, where he began working in several small businesses.
 Reasonably successful, his primary work in life, however, was the abolition of slavery.
-One of the most radical men of his times, Ruggles advocated self-reliance and felt that those “who would be free, themselves, must strike the first blow.”
+One of the most radical men of his time, Ruggles advocated self-reliance and felt those “who would be free, themselves, must strike the first blow.”
 He dedicated himself to helping anyone who wished to do this.

 In 1831, he was an officer of the New York City Temperance Society, declining to carry alcoholic beverages at the grocery store he owned.
 In 1834, he was one of five Negro agents of 'The Emancipator' and was widely known as its general agent for the New York City area.
 This publication was the official organ of the American Antislavery Society until 1840.
 Ruggles published six articles that explained to Negroes their stake in the paper's success.